cnabio/duffle/docs/101-bundle-json.md

         - path: the path of the file where the value should be replaced
         - field:a selector specifying a location (or locations) within that file where the value should be replaced

+Substitutions _must_ be supported for the following formats:

+- JSON
+- YAML
+- XML

 ### Field Selectors